-In conformity with Parliament’s commitment to transparency, all the transparency tools provided here under aim at facilitating citizens’ scrutiny over Parliament’s activities and, in particular, its legislative work.
+In conformity with Parliament’s commitment to transparency, all the transparency tools described on this page aim at facilitating people’s scrutiny over Parliament’s activities and, in particular, its legislative work.

 People are granted a right of access to Parliament’s documents, subject to the principles and conditions defined by Regulation (EC) No 1049/2001.

 Europeans are entitled to follow the legislative activities of the institutions closely and to verify that lobbying activities are fair and well-balanced.

 People can expect the highest standards of behaviour and efficiency, according to the principles of good administration and governance.